robclewley/robclewley.github.io/_posts/2015-04-09-capturing-the-provenance-of-model-prototyping-and-development---part-2.md

 depend on previous scripts having been called.
 Again, these are noted in the SC comment metadata.

+We have not addressed the original UAC, which is to ensure that *trajectories* computed from LF do not diverge more than *L2_tol* from those from F, but we will see that it's not even necessary to assess that to make a conclusion.

 <a name="head3"></a>
 ## Conclusions and discussion

-Based on the original error tolerance requested (*L2_tol* = 0.002), **the scenario appears to be unfeasible**!
-We achieved a visually similar-fitting vector field with a linear system, but the maximum error across the mesh sample was still 1.0.
-Without turning this demonstration into a protracted interlude on numerical analysis, you can verify that the optimization algorithm had converged to a solution and was not going to make any large enough improvements to get the
+Based on the original error tolerance requested (*L2_tol* = 0.002), **the scenario appears to be unfeasible** just from looking at the vector field itself!
+We achieved a visually similar-fitting vector field with a linear system, but the maximum error in the vectors across the mesh sample was still 1.0.
+There is no way such an error will satisfy the UAC for trajectories across this domain, which will only be compounded given the local vector error.

+Without turning this
+demonstration into a protracted interlude on numerical analysis, you can verify that the optimization algorithm had converged to a solution and was not going to make any large enough improvements to get the